Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Let's talk about money.
 Because this is where things get uncomfortable.

-I've worked with coaches who spent $500 on a "custom" site.
+I've worked with coaches who found a designer on Fiverr or Upwork.
 They were thrilled at first.
 Then the problems started.
 The site loaded slowly.
 The contact form broke after a week.
 The designer disappeared when they needed updates.
 Six months later, they spent $3,000 fixing the mess.

 Cheap design is expensive.
 It's expensive in time.
 It's expensive in lost leads.
 It's expensive in headaches.

 When you hire custom website designer coach, you're investing in your business infrastructure.
-A good site lasts three to five years.
-Spread that cost over that time, and suddenly even a $5,000 investment is just over $100 a month.
-That's less than a dinner out.
+A good site should last for years.

 The Client Side: How to Not Be a Nightmare